Skip Navigation

 By Plane

-Logan International Airport (BOS) is located in East Boston and is one of the busiest airports in the United States with over 27 million passengers a year.
+Logan International Airport (BOS) is located in east Boston and is one of the busiest airports in the United States with over 27 million passengers a year.
 It is a major hub for American Airlines, Delta Airlines, US Airways and JetBlue Airways.
-There are several daily international flights and all major domestic cities have direct service from BOS.
+There are many daily international flights and all major domestic cities have direct service from Boston.

 By Train